zeiss-microscopy/OAD/Machine_Learning/README.md

 - the effect of denoising on the quantifiability of the pixel intensities is a matter of ongoing research

 - be careful when using N2V or any other method that modifies pixel values when the final application is something like FRET or Ratiometric Imaging, where the conclusion may directly depend on the pixel counts

+- a nice summary of the benefits and possible limitation of AI-based denoising can be found here: [Imaging in focus: An introduction to denoising bioimages in the era of deep learning](https://www.sciencedirect.com/science/article/pii/S1357272521001588)

 ## TechNotes Intellesis Denoising